Revant-Annam/RISC-V_vsd_AR_week4/Tasks/README.md

       * **Rise Delay ($t_{p,rise}$)**: When the input goes low, the PMOS transistor turns on and provides a saturation current ($I_{dsat,P}$) to charge the output capacitance up to $V_{DD}$.
         The fundamental relationship is $\Delta t \approx C_L \frac{\Delta V}{I}$.
 A larger load capacitance or a weaker transistor (lower drive current) will result in a longer delay.
 When the transistor is ON, it acts as a resistor and thus there is RC delay.

   * **How this ties back to STA**: **Propagation delay is the single most important metric in Static Timing Analysis (STA)**.
 The timing models (`.lib` files) used by STA tools are essentially complex lookup tables that contain pre-characterized delay values for each logic gate under various input transition times and output load capacitances.
 An STA tool calculates the total delay of a logic path by summing the propagation delays of all the gates along that path.
 The longest path, known as the **critical path**, determines the minimum clock period and thus the maximum operating frequency of the entire chip.
-This propagation delay is determined by the SPICE simulations which is then fed to the LUT's.
+This propagation delay is determined by the SPICE simulations which is then fed to the LUTs.

 ### Conclusions